Husni al-Za'im: 1949 coup d'état

-Cover of the Syrian Army magazine on the day of the coup: One Thousand and One Nights, in Damascus there is a leader!
+Cover of the Syrian Army magazine on the day of the coup: "One Thousand and One Nights, in Damascus there is a leader!"

 Four days after the coup that overthrew democratic rule the Syrian government ratified the controversial Trans-Arabian Pipeline (Tapline) deal.

-Syria's President, Shukri al-Kuwatli, was briefly imprisoned, but then released into exile in Egypt.
+Syria's former president, Shukri al-Quwatli, was briefly imprisoned, but then released into exile in Egypt.
 Al-Za'im also imprisoned many political leaders, such as Munir al-Ajlani, whom he accused of conspiring to overthrow the republic.
 The coup was carried out with discreet backing of the American embassy, concerned about the increasing presence of far left anti-democratic elements in the government, and possibly assisted by the Syrian Social Nationalist Party, although al-Za'im himself is not known to have been a member.
 Among the officers that assisted al-Za'im's takeover was Adib al-Shishakli and Sami al-Hinnawi, who staged another coup four months later on 13 August 1949 and had al-Za'im tried and executed by a firing squad the following day on 14 August 1949.

 Al-Za'im's takeover, the first military coup in the history of Syria, would have lasting effects, as it shattered the country's fragile and flawed democratic rule, and set off a series of increasingly violent military revolts.
 Two more would follow in August and December 1949.

-Regime
+President of Syria

 His secular policies and proposals for the emancipation of women through granting them the vote and suggesting they should give up the Islamic practice of veiling, created a stir among Muslim religious leaders (Women's suffrage was only achieved during the third civilian administration of Hashim al-Atassi, a staunch opponent of military rule).
 Raising taxes also aggrieved businessmen, and Arab nationalists were still smouldering over his signing of a cease-fire with Israel, as well as his deals with US oil companies for building the Trans-Arabian Pipeline.
 He made a peace overture to Israel offering to settle 300,000 Palestinian refugees in Syria, in exchange for border modifications along the cease fire line and half of Israel's Lake Tiberias.
 Settling the refugees was made conditional on sufficient outside assistance for the Syrian economy.
 The overture was answered very slowly by Tel Aviv and not treated seriously.

 Lacking popular support, al-Za'im was overthrown after just four and a half months by his colleagues, al-Shishakli and al-Hinnawi.
 As al-Hinnawi took power as leader of a military junta, Husni al-Za'im was swiftly spirited away to Mezze prison in Damascus, and executed along with Prime Minister Muhsin al-Barazi.